f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     Value for 'password' (<string>): ********
     result File transfer is initiated.(configs/F5OS-BACKUP-APPLIANCE12022-01-22)

-You can then check on the transfer using the CLI command **file trnasfer-status**.
+You can then check on the transfer using the CLI command **file transfer-status**.

 .. code-block:: bash